epomatti/cbpq-flutter/README.md

 ## About

-This is app is developed without cost and in partnership with CBPQ.
+This app is developed without cost and in partnership with CBPQ.

 Made for skydivers, by skydivers ;)